everpeace/kube-throttler/README.md

 - threshold of
   - resource amount of `request`-ed computational resource of the throttle
   - count of resources (currently only `pod` is supported)
-  - those can be overridden by `temporalThresholdOverride`.
-Please refer to [below section](#temporal-threshold-override).
+  - those can be overridden by `temporaryThresholdOverride`.
+Please refer to [below section](#temporary-threshold-override).

 And it also has `status` field. `status` field contains:

 - `used` shows the current total usage of `reauest`-ed resource amount or counts of `Running` pods matching `selector`
-- `calculatedThreshold` shows the calculated threshold value which takes `temporalThresholdOverride` into account.
+- `calculatedThreshold` shows the calculated threshold value which takes `temporaryThresholdOverride` into account.
 - `throttled` shows the throttle is active for each resource requests or resource counts.

 ```yaml